iShark5060/tc-bot/README.md

 # download all the dependencies listed in the package.json
 npm install

-# build the TypeScript code
-npm run build

 # actually start the bot
 npm start

-# for development with auto-reloading (recommended)
-npm run dev

-# what I recommend is using PM2 (simple method)
-pm2 start dist/tc-bot.js --name "TC-Bot" --time

-# or with a PM2 ecosystem file for better control
+# or start it with PM2 ecosystem file for better control
 pm2 start ecosystem.config.cjs

 # to deploy slash commands to Discord